 We believe that all of life is designed to bring us closer to God, giving him glory and bringing us joy.
 We invite you to join us in this journey.
 Amen.

 Sandy & Michelle are originally from the Philippines.
-After migrating to New Zealand.
-They moved to Melbourne with their son Scott.
-Sandy helps in leading songs on Sundays and also leads the Seniors ministry and Michelle also helps out in church gatherings and activities.
+After migrating to New Zealand, they moved to Melbourne with their son Scott.
+Sandy coordinates our Sunday worship assemblies and leads the Seniors ministry, while Michelle also helps out in church gatherings and activities.

-Francis & Christine Hooi were raised in Australia and are now parents of two children.
-Francis is a corporate manager while Christine has enjoyed stints in medical research and being a fulltime mum, and now works in a Christian school.
-Francis chairs our congregational meetings and coordinates our Discovery Groups – our small groups ministry.
+Francis & Christine Hooi were raised in Australia and are parents of two children.
+Francis is a corporate manager.
+Christine has enjoyed stints in medical research and being a fulltime mum, and now works in a Christian school.
+Francis chairs our congregational meetings and coordinates our Discovery Groups – our small groups ministry

 The Belmore Road church traces its beginnings to 1968 when a group of Christians from the West Heidelberg Church of Christ rented the YMCA hall in Balwyn North to start a new congregation, the Balwyn Church of Christ.
 Later, a Presbyterian church building at the corner of Belmore Road and Rostrevor Parade (our current premises) was purchased for $22,000.
 On Sunday, 24 August 1969, the fledgling congregation had its first worship assembly in the new premises.
 With that came a new name: Belmore Road Church of Christ.